Solving Constrained Optimization Problems Using Hybrid Qubit-Qumode Quantum Devices

 Let us review how to transform a constrained optimization problem into a QUBO form for the binary knapsack problem (BKP), a fundamental integer programming problem in combinatorial optimization and operations research. \cite{Martello1990knapsack} It can be defined as

 where $W$ is the total weight capacity of a knapsack, $N_0$ is the number of items available, $\{ v_j \}$ are the item values, and $\{ w_j \}$ are the item weights.

-The BKP defined in \Eq{\ref{eq: binary_knapsack}} involves optimization with the soft constraint of maximizing $V$, and the hard constraint conditioning the total weight to be smaller than $W$.
+The BKP optimization problemd defined in \Eq{\ref{eq: binary_knapsack}} involves maximizing $V$ with hard constraints requiring total weight to be smaller than $W$.
 It is also called the 0-1 knapsack problem, and is known to belong to the NP-hard computational complexity class. \cite{Martello1997upper,Martello1999dynamic,Pisinger2005hard} Many real-world optimization problems can be represented as a BKP, \cite{Salkin1975knapsack} including optimization tasks for molecular drug discovery. \cite{Yevseyeva2019application}

 The constrained optimization of \Eq{\ref{eq: binary_knapsack}} can be transformed to an unconstrained problem by introducing auxiliary binary variables $\{ y_j \}$ to have a QUBO representation: \cite{Quintero2021characterizing,Bontekoe2023translating}